 Thus the ministry of Jesus would have been about 3 1/2 years in length.
-This is compatible with what one might infer from the We can infer from the SEVENTY WEEK PROPHECY in Daniel Chapter 9.
+This is compatible with what one might infer from the SEVENTY WEEK PROPHECY in Daniel Chapter 9.
 For that prophecy speaks of the “midst of the week,” which divides the last “week” of seven years into two parts, marking one of those as the ministry of Jesus.
 If Jesus was 30 years old at his baptism in the autumn of the year 29, then his death at Passover season in the spring of 33 AD yields a ministry, about 3½ years later, would be consistent.

 The 70 week prophecy is given not in years but in units of “weeks”—seven year increments—so in weeks of years.
 Using this fairly course measure, the prophecy stipulates the number of weeks which would pass until the appearance of Messiah, namely 69.
 Messiah did appear subsequent to the end of 69 weeks, and of course before the end of 70 weeks, so this part of the prophecy is correctly fulfilled.

 But precisely when in this last week would his ministry begin?

 In order to specify this, the prophecy says, God would cause the “sacrifice and oblation” of the Law to cease “in the midst of the [last] week” (Daniel 9:27).

 The middle of that last (70th) week would be in AD 29, the very time Jesus presented himself to John at Jordan for baptism.
 Jesus there became the antitype of the bullock of the sin offering for 3 1/2 years until 33 AD.
 Jesus began replacing the typical arrangements by fulfilling them as an antitype.
 At his baptism, Jesus began to fulfill the Law types and shadows respecting himself.
 Thus, in Hebrews 10:9 we read: